Ayeday/hello_world/README.md

 Creating a simple web page using html is done via the following.

+The tags have been spaced out to show the html code, i.e. < html > rather than //<html>
 Using < tags >

   <!-- <!DOCTYPE html> -->